vulkano-rs/vulkano-examples/README.md

-**Notice**.
-This repository contains an old outdated set of Vulkano examples.
-All examples were migrated to the primary [Vulkano repository](https://github.com/vulkano-rs/vulkano/tree/master/examples) where we keep them up to date with the recent changes in Vulkano.
+**Notice.** This repository contains an outdated set of Vulkano examples.
+All examples have migrated to the primary [Vulkano repository](https://github.com/vulkano-rs/vulkano/tree/master/examples) where we keep them up to date with the recent changes in Vulkano.
 Contribution to the example set is very welcome!
-For this purpose you can open a PR directly to the primary repository.
+For this purpose, you can open a PR directly to the primary repository.

 # Vulkano examples